Qatar and Supreme Committee announce new strategic partnership with CONCACAF | Goal.com

 SC Secretary General, H.E.
 Hassan Al Thawadi, commented on the long-term football for development partnership between the SC’s Generation Amazing Programme and Concacaf’s NextPlay Programme.

 “Generation Amazing uses the power of football to create sustainable social development in communities around the world.
-Since it was launched as part of Qatar’s bid to host the FIFA World Cup™, it has positively impacted the lives of more than 500,000 people around the world.
+Since it was launched as part of Qatar’s bid to host the World Cup, it has positively impacted the lives of more than 500,000 people around the world.

 "Looking to the future and the further expansion of this important legacy project, we are excited to announce this strategic partnership with the Concacaf's own football for development programme, to ensure the growth of both initiatives and deliver a greater impact on the lives of even more people, in even more countries.
 Most importantly, this partnership will help ensure a sustainable, lasting tournament legacy in North America, Central America and the Caribbean, well after the last ball is kicked in 2022.”